 Then, go back to the cart page and launch the TranslatePress editor again.
 Now, you can use the same approach to translate all of the content that will appear when a shopper has items in their cart:

 How to Translate WooCommerce Checkout Page

 You can translate the WooCommerce checkout page just like you translated the cart page.

 To begin, launch the checkout page on the frontend of your store.
-That means you’ll need to first add an item to your cart and then click the button to check out.
+That means you’ll need to add an item to your cart and click the button to check out.

 Once you have the checkout page open, use the button on the WordPress toolbar to launch the TranslatePress editor just as you’ve been doing.

 Now, you can translate the WooCommerce checkout using the same point-and-click approach.

 As with the WooCommerce cart page, TranslatePress will try to pre-fill the translations by importing them from the existing WooCommerce language pack if available.
 However, you can fully edit the translations in all of your store’s languages, including the original language.